 Angela C. Thompson was admitted to the California State Bar in 2005.
-Angela received her juris doctorate from Oak Brook College of Law in 2005, where she graduated magna cum laude.
+Ms. Thompson received her juris doctorate from Oak Brook College of Law in 2005, where she graduated magna cum laude.
 Since then, she has represented clients throughout the state of California at both the trial and appellate levels.
 In 2015, she obtained a unanimous jury verdict in favor of a plaintiff client in a federal civil rights case.

-Born and raised in Washington, D.C., Angela has worked in the legal field since 1998 when she was selected for a competitive internship at a public interest law firm in Northern Virginia.
+Born and raised in Washington, D.C., Ms. Thompson has worked in the legal field since 1998 when she was selected for a competitive internship at a public interest law firm in Northern Virginia.
 She then worked as a paralegal at several private law firms in the Washington, D.C. and Portland, Oregon areas before finishing law school and relocating to California.

 Ms. Thompson is admitted to practice before the United States District Courts for the Northern and Eastern Districts of California, and is a member of the State Bar of Maryland.
 Ms. Thompson is also a member of the Sacramento Bar Association, and the Asian American Bar Association of the Greater Bay Area.
 She lives in Sacramento with her husband and their three children.
 She enjoys running, hiking, travel, and is an avid Washington Redskins fan.